 Don’t store or change images (unless you have permission from the copyright owner) and don’t let people print images from Pinterest.

 Don’t share data from someone’s account without their permission.
 Even if you have permission, don't publicly share data that identifies a Pinterest user if that info isn't publicly available on Pinterest.

-Don’t use or share any data (including derivative data) with advertising and monetization services or data brokers.
+Don’t use or share any data (including derivative data) with advertising and monetisation services or data brokers.

-Don’t sell data to anyone and don’t use it to target people off Pinterest.
+Don’t sell data to anyone and don’t use it to target people outside Pinterest.

-Don’t join our API data with personally-identifiable information (unless it’s to identify someone who’s given you access to their Pinterest account) or with device-level information (like a cookie or device identifier).
+Don’t join our API data with personally identifiable information (unless it’s to identify someone who’s given you access to their Pinterest account) or with device-level information (such as a cookie or device identifier).